 Inventories are valued using the weighted average method and the cost includes the costs directly related to the acquisition and those incurred to give them their current condition and location.
-The cost of finished goods and work in progress comprises: raw materials, direct labor, other direct costs, and indirect manufacturing expenses.
+The cost of finished goods and work in progress is comprised of raw materials, direct labor, other direct costs, and indirect manufacturing expenses.